AND SEMI-GHOST-WRITING RATES

 If you have a general idea of the type of cover image that appeals to you, I will work with you to create a sample image that will be submitted to the illustrator.
-There is no charge for my assistance.
+There is no charge for my assistance on cover images.

 Alternatively, we can ask the illustrator

-to submit up to three sample images of his/her own choosing, at no additional
+to submit up to three informal sample sketches of his/her own choosing, at no

 I will proofread the newly converted digital copy to make certain it displays properly on phones and tablets.
 There is no charge.